 My 9 year old son finds signs for this real estate company, which seem deliberately bad, amusing.
 It’s clearly infectious. ↩︎

 Mark Nottingham has a different stylesheet that is also acceptable.
-He also uses a very nice font. ↩︎
+He also uses a very nice font.
+(Edit 2024-12-11: Mark is now using my stylesheet.
+Shame about that font.) ↩︎